lohitk1/most-active-cookie/README.md

 ## Build Executable
 ### Option 1 - Pybuilder Build
  - Make sure you have cloned the main branch
- - Install python3 on your system
+ - Make sure you have python3 and pip on your system
  - Make sure you pip install pybuilder.
 Run command:
  ~~~
  pip install pybuilder